dvhe/dance/README.md

 # dance
-dance - A nertivia API wrapper written in python
+dance is a Nertivia API wrapper currently in development.